How to Help Your Pet Cope with Post-Quarantine Separation Anxiety

 To start separating from your pet, go into your home office or bedroom and close the door so the dog isn’t with you.
 You want to mimic your usual work schedule to get the dog into a routine that can continue when you’re back at the office.
 “If you would typically crate your dog, continue to do so,” advises says James C. Ha, PhD, a certified applied animal behaviorist who consults for Healthy Paws.
 “If you leave a special treat or feed them just before leaving, follow that routine.”

 Also start leaving the house without the dog for longer and longer periods of time, advises Dr. Tynes.
 It might seem cruel to take regular walks without your dog, but it’s critical that the dog understands that sometimes you’ll be going out alone.
+If you’re wondering how long you can leave your dog alone at home, here’s the answer.

 Make entrances and exits non-events